-Last Friday, I took the Eurostar from London to Paris to meet the topless feminist protest group Femen.
-Originally based in the Ukraine, the organization has since spread across the world.
-The idea was to film the buildup to Femen's next protest, but I didn't find out quite what I was getting myself into until I arrived at their headquarters—a lofty space above a theater in Goutte D'or—that afternoon.
+Last Friday, I took the Eurostar from London to Paris to meet the topless feminist protest group, Femen.
+Originally based in the Ukraine, the organisation has since spread out across the world.
+The idea was to film the build up to Femen's next protest, but I didn't find out quite what I was getting myself into until I arrived at their headquarters – a lofty space above a theatre in Goutte D'or – that afternoon.

-The area has a large Muslim population and is dotted with Islamic cultural centrers, so it seems quite a ballsy (or boobsy?
-Is that a thing?) move to base themselves there considering a large part of their shtick is protesting against conservative Islam.
-Their last protest action, for example, was Topless Jihad Day—a day where Femen members got their boobs out in various European cities to show solidarity with Amina Tyler.
-Amina, is a 19-year-old Femen member from Tunisia who was drugged and given a "virginity test" after posting topless protest pictures of herself on Facebook.
+The area has a large Muslim population and is dotted with Islamic cultural centres, so it seems quite a ballsy (or boobsy?
+Is that a thing yet?) move to base themselves there considering a large part of their shtick is protesting against conservative Islam.
+Their last protest action, for example, was Topless Jihad Day – a day where Femen members got their boobs out in various European cities to show solidarity with Amina Tyler.
+Amina, if you weren't aware, is a 19-year-old Femen member from Tunisia who was drugged and given a "virginity test" after posting topless protest pictures of herself on Facebook.

 Femen members working on their protest banner.

-Prolonging the whole thing even further, Inna Shevchenko—one of the original Ukrainian Femen members—then argued that the slogan ”Femen Action Against Nazi Factions” wasn’t strong enough.
-Inna started up the French branch of Femen in September 2012 after fleeing Ukraine because, in solidarity with Pussy Riot, she'd chainsawed through an eight-meter-tall crucifix in Kiev's main square.
-Which is something the Russian government presumably wouldn't be too happy about, when you consider that Pussy Riot were jailed for simply performing a "punk prayer" in a cathedral—a far cry from intentionally destroying a public piece of religious iconography with a massive serrated saw.
+Prolonging the whole thing even further, Inna Shevchenko – one of the original Ukrainian Femen members – then argued that the slogan ”Femen Action Against Nazi Factions” wasn’t strong enough.
+Inna started up the French branch of Femen in September, 2012 after fleeing Ukraine because, in solidarity with Pussy Riot, she'd chainsawed through an eight-metre-tall crucifix in Kiev's main square.
+Which is something the Russian government presumably wouldn't be too happy about when you consider that Pussy Riot were jailed for simply performing a "punk prayer" in a cathedral – a far cry from intentionally destroying a public piece of religious iconography with a massive serrated saw.

 The group didn't want to disclose what exactly it was they were planning in case authorities caught wind of it, giving them ample time to round the Femen members up before they could even unfurl their banners.
-But I'd guessed by this point (not exactly difficult, what with the all the arguing about the spelling on their banners) that the action was to be against far-right groups who were planning to congregate in Paris on May 12.
+But I'd guessed by this point (not exactly difficult, what with the all the arguing about the spelling on their banners) that the action was to be against far-right groups who were planning to congregate in Paris on that Sunday the 12th.

 Femen member Margueritte working on their banner.

 The following day, I was invited to one of Femen's weekly sextremist training sessions.
-As I walked in, the 11 gathered girls—most of them wearing jean shorts and Femen tank-tops—were standing in a circle and furiously screaming their mottos: "Go rape yourself!" and "Nudity is freedom!" and "Fuck your church!" and "Fuck your morals!" and "Not a sex toy!" and "In gay we trust!" and "Homohobes dégage!
+As I walked in, the 11 gathered girls – most of them wearing jean shorts and Femen tank-tops – were standing in a circle furiously screaming their mottos: "Go rape yourself!", "Nudity is freedom!", "Fuck your church!", "Fuck your morals!", "Not a sex toy!", "In gay we trust!", "Homohobes dégage!
 [Homophobes get out of the way]" and "Where is Amina?
 Free Amina!" in support of their Tunisian sister.

 Femen members practising their protest techniques.

 A new recruit to the group was then asked to demonstrate what she had learned during her inaugural training session at the headquarters the previous week.
 In front of everyone present, she got into position and started screaming the slogans at the top of her lungs.
 Inna told her she'd done well, but that her arms went a little slack as she was screaming, before going over the technical aspects of the Femen pose: legs in a wide stance and holding the sign high, arms straight and held a little behind the ears.
-“We’re not promoting yogurt or beer; we’re reclaiming our bodies.
-This is aggressive nudity—we’re ready to attack!”
+“We’re not promoting yoghurt or beer, we’re reclaiming our bodies.
+This is aggressive nudity – we’re ready to attack!”
 Inna told her.